 - Participation as a mentor will require approval of both the immediate supervisor and the Dean's Office.
 Mentoring will involve periodic meetings, phone calls and emails with mentees.
 This is not expected to be a burdensome commitment (less than one to two hours per week), but will provide invaluable support and guidance to those learning the field and the institution, as well as useful professional development for the mentors themselves.

 - All mentors will be invited to participate in quarterly “Lunch and Learn” sessions with speakers on relevant topics in mentoring, professional development and research administration.
-There will be an annual mentor recognition dinner and a Mentor of the Year award, with an allowance for travel to a relevant conference or other professional development activity.
+There will be an annual mentor recognition celebration and a Mentor of the Year award, with an allowance for travel to a relevant conference or other professional development activity.
 In addition, senior staff in the Dean’s Office will be available as needed to provide advice and guidance on mentoring in general and any specific issues that arise as part of the program.